-The problem with this approach is that, when you’re writing your personal marketing content – for your executive resume, biography, LinkedIn profile, etc. – you won’t know who you’re writing it for and which specific qualifications to zero in on, because you’re not focused on a target audience.
+The problem with this approach is that, when you’re writing your personal marketing content for your executive resume, biography, LinkedIn profile, etc. – you won’t know who you’re writing it for, and which specific strengths, qualities and qualifications to zero in on.

 Understand the first rule of marketing.

 These job search materials are marketing communications.
 One of the main principles of marketing is to know your target audience and understand their “pain points”, so that you can position yourself as their problem solver.

 It may seem counterintuitive, but the more you niche your marketing and job search efforts towards specific employers, the more appealing you’ll be as a candidate.

 As much as possible, you want to focus your personal marketing materials, and present yourself, as the best hiring choice for specific employers.

 Targeting also helps you with due diligence, so that you don’t get yourself into a company that’s all wrong for you.

 . . .
 And without first knowing who you’re targeting, it’s nearly impossible to define and communicate your personal brand.
 Your brand will be unfocused and won’t clearly resonate with anyone.